 6. Practice gratitude

 According to research, practicing gratitude can help to alleviate stress as well as strengthen your resilience (1).
 It appears that being thankful and grateful for the people, and things in your life can serve to improve your mood.
-It will also help to provide you with a new perspective on life.
+It will also help provide you with a new perspective on life.

 Additionally, a separate study published in the journal Psychiatry found that keeping a gratitude journal can also serve to boost positive thinking.
 Upon purchasing your journal, be sure to regularly jot down every morning and evening, everything that lifts your mood and makes you appreciative.